jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         the ideal materials for making ceramic prostheses in areas of high mechanical compromise.
-However, like high-strength aluminous, these ceramics are very opaque <em>(they do not have a vitreous phase),</em> and therefore they are used only to manufacture the core of the restoration, that is, they must be also coated with conventional porcelain to achieve a good aesthetics.</p>\n"
+However, like high-strength aluminous, these ceramics are very opaque <em>(they do not have a vitreous phase),</em> and therefore they are used only to manufacture the core of the restoration, that is to say; they must also be covered with conventional porcelains to achieve a good aesthetic result.</p>\n"
     - question: Are fixed prostheses for a lifetime?
       answer: "<p>Influence so many, but so many factors in the longevity of a fixed rehabilitation that no professional is able to predict, for sure, its duration